 The first Girls Club in Garden Grove found its home in the civic center area and was previously used a small warehouse to store old textbooks.
 They were able to convert the building (undetermined if the building was leased or borrowed from the school district) to a club for girls.
 Interestingly enough, the programming was not focused on keeping girls off the street, but grooming to be future homemakers of America.
 Primarily women ran the facility, but notably George Hanled and Walt Donovan were men brought in to help generate funds and run the facility and maintenance.

 Around 1968 or 1969, it was determined that the Girls Club needed to have a headquarters as well as more space.
-A house built in 1931 and 3500 square feet on Garden Grove Boulevard and 8th Street seemed the perfect fit.
+A house built in 1931 and 3500 square feet on Garden Grove Boulevard and sales online viagra 8th Street seemed the perfect fit.
 A prominent landmark in Garden Grove, the house had the first private pool in the city, spacious rooms, and even a back building used for ceramics.
 The Girls Club gathered donations to raise the unheard of amount of $35,000 to buy the home and renovate it into a Club.
 The new Club was opened in early 1970 where successful programs for girls were run for many years.

 Both the Boys Club and the Girls Club were raising private funds to operate their Club.
 Neither were funded publicly and relied on the community to ensure the children in the community had a safe place to go.